european-public-network/european-public-network.github.io/docs/2000_how_it_works/2200_services/2270_digital_twins.md

 # Digital Twins

 evan.network gives you the ability to digitize your machines/components/assets with Digital Twins.
 A Digital Twin can be basically every physical asset in the real world.
-When you create a new representation on evan.network you can store different data sets on the twin.
+When you create a new representation on European Public Network you can store different data sets on the twin.
 These information are stored immutably on the blockchain as a smart contract.

 ## Interact with Digital Twins
 Use the [Digital Twin Management](/docs/first_steps/power_apps/digital-twin.html).